thoughtbot/shoulda-matchers/MAINTAINING.md

    and is used in the Rake tasks to publish the gem on RubyGems as well as generate documentation.

-4. Next, make sure that the current version is updated in the [Quick Links section of the README](README.md#quick-links).

-5. Assuming that everything looks good, place your changes to NEWS, `version.rb`, and README in their own commit titled "Bump version to *X.Y.Z*".
-Push this to GitHub (you can use `[ci skip]`) in the body of the commit message to skip CI for this commit). **There is no going back after this point!**
+4. Assuming that everything looks good, place your changes to the changelog, `version.rb`, and README in their own commit titled "Bump version to *X.Y.Z*".
+Push this to GitHub (you can use `[ci skip]`) in the body of the commit message to skip CI for this commit if you so choose). **There is no going back after this point!**

-6. Once GitHub has the version-change commit, you will run:
+5. Once GitHub has the version-change commit, you will run:

    ```bash
    rake release